dotnet/designs/accepted/2023/wasm-browser-threads.md

     - doesn't block and doesn't propagate exceptions
     - this is slow

-## Get rid of Mono GC boundary breach
+## Move Mono startup to deputy
 - related to design **(16)**
+- Get rid of Mono GC boundary breach
 - `Task`/`Promise`
     - improved in https://github.com/dotnet/runtime/pull/93010
 - `MonoString`